moses-lab/zero-shot-protein-segmentation/README.md

 How to perform zero-shot protein segmentation locally:

 1. Clone this repository to your computer
-2. Install anaconda and do one of the following:
-    a. install dependencies to your current python environment on an as needed basis
-    b. create a new conda environment using zps.yml then activate this environment
+2. Install anaconda, create a new conda environment using zps.yml, and activate this environment (for more detailed instructions see https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)
 3. open zero_shot_protein_segmentation.py and set your desired options, including if and where to save embeddings
 4. run zero_shot_protein_segmentation.py